Why Hire Us?

 Few offenses invoke the level of emotion than those related to sexual misconduct.
 Sex crimes in Ohio are treated seriously, and convictions can be devastating, including substantial prison time, mandatory and often permanent registration as a sex offender, and considerable damage to your reputation.
 These offenses tend to be complicated and sensitive situations for all the parties involved, and tragically false accusations and misidentifications are common.
 If you have been accused of a sex crime in Cincinnati or a surrounding area, don’t take unnecessary risks.
 Protect your own rights and contact a skilled and passionate attorney.

 Criminal charges in Cincinnati are confusing and scary.
-Whether it’s a felony or misdemeanor, you need to know the differences, the penalties, and how the right defense lawyer can make a difference.
+Whether it’s a felony charge or minor misdemeanor, you need to know the differences, the penalties, and how the right criminal lawyer can make a difference.

 Criminal charges in Ohio are divided into two groups, based on their severity and the possible punishments.
-If you’re accused of either, it’s likely time to call a defense attorney.
+If you’re accused of either, it’s likely time to call a local criminal defense attorney.

 Less serious than felonies